 By June 9, 2008, Travis Alexander’s friends had started getting worried.
 They hadn’t heard from him for five days, which was especially unusual because they were trying to coordinate activities for an upcoming trip to Cancun.
 A small group of them went to his house.
 There, they found Alexander’s crumpled, bloodied body in the shower.

-According to ABC, the 30-year-old had been shot in the head, stabbed 27 times, and had his throat cut.
+The 30-year-old had been shot in the head, stabbed 27 times, and had his throat cut.
 Investigators also found long brown hairs, a digital camera in the washing machine, and a bloody handprint on the wall.

 Arias, for her part, initially denied being at Alexander’s house.
 People reported that she even told investigators that she hadn’t seen Alexander for two months.
 But investigators were able to extract photos from the waterlogged camera they found — and the images revealed a very different story.

-According to E!
-Online, investigators found time-stamped photos from June 4 that showed Alexander and Arias in bed together.
+Investigators found time-stamped photos from June 4 that showed Alexander and Arias in bed together.
 One, from 5:29 p.m., showed Alexander in the shower.
 The next photos on the camera showed him bleeding on the floor.

 Finally, Jodi Arias admitted that she had been with Travis Alexander that night.
 But she swore to the police that it hadn’t been her who had killed him.